Rubrics-project/WeCheckUx/README.md

 ### `npm install`

-- First, in te project directory, run `cd react` and, after that, run `npm install`
+- First, in the project directory, run `cd react` and, after that, run `npm install`

 ### `npm run dev`